Niamh’sNature Blog

 Ireland's failing climate policy: a lack of action

 The Irish government has faced criticism for its lack of action on climate policy in recent years.
 Despite being one of the countries most vulnerable to the impacts of climate change, Ireland has been slow to implement policies to address the issue and reduce its carbon footprint.
-This blog explores the gap between climate promises and real progress — examining agriculture, energy, floods, and the rising cost of doing nothing.

 Meet the world’s first tree (it was kind of a mess)

-Now shift your gaze forward a few million years.
+Now shift your gaze toward a few million years.
 The forest grows taller, denser, wiser.
 Enter Archaeopteris—the first “true” tree.
 Unlike its Cladoxylopsid cousins, it boasts deep roots, flat leaves, and a sturdy, woody trunk.
 It looks almost familiar, yet it still spawns spores like a fern.
 In the Late Devonian, Archaeopteris dominated entire continents, transforming floodplains into global greenhouses and pumping oxygen into the sky.
 Its leafy canopy fed rivers.
 Its roots reworked the soil.
 This wasn’t just a tree—it was an ecological revolution.
-This blog traces the forgotten rise of Earth's earliest forests, revealing how trees like Archaeopteris reshaped the planet—and why their legacy matters today.

 Yes, we should bring back the Dire Wolf-but is this it?